-The reality of an Azerbaijan road is wide open manholes, litter, potholes and even sinkholes - imagine getting swallowed by one of those!
-Baku is most notorious for these issues, and they can be a danger to a driver or a walker.
+Azerbaijan's road have large open manholes, lots of trash, potholes and even sinkholes (you'd have to be pretty lucky to fall into a sinkhole).
+Baku is most notorious for these issues, and they can be a danger to drivers and pedestrians.

-Travellers report crumbling sidewalks, pole stubs and missing covers for manholes.
-It's dangerous during the day, but imagine trying to walk at night!
-Travellers say that a trend in Baku is basement entrances along the sidewalk.
-If you don't watch where you're going, you can easily fall in.
+Travelers report crumbling sidewalks, pole stubs and missing covers for manholes.
+It's dangerous during the day, so be extra careful at night.
+There's a trend in Baku with basement entrances along the sidewalk.
+If you don't watch where you're going, you could easily fall in.

 Driving is another story altogether, with drivers ignoring traffic rules and signals, lane divisions and other motorists and pedestrians.
 Azerbaijan natives like to speed, and many serious accidents occur as a result.
-Urban roadways are bad, so you can imagine the rural street.
+Urban roadways are bad, so rural streets are even more dangerous.

 Drivers take even more leeway to speed and ignore basic traffic rules, and the roads themselves are in poor state, with no lights, lane divisions or traffic signs.
 Many roads are unpaved.
 The one good bit of driving news is that Azerbaijan maintains a zero-tolerance stance on drunk driving.
 That doesn't mean drivers don't do it, but at least the amount of repeat offenders may be decreased due to the strict law.

 However you choose to travel around Azerbaijan, make sure to keep your passport and visa on you, as you will be subject to random checks by police.
 These can occur in popular tourist locales.
 You can be fined or apprehended for not having these documents on you.